NL EN

 TOOLSHED is designed as an open, publicly accessible space.
 Visitors are invited to engage directly with the processes and research unfolding within TOOLSHED, witnessing and participating in new modes of collective learning, institutional questioning, and artistic experimentation.

-As a residency initiative, TOOLSHED will host two collectives per year, each developing their projects over a four-month period.
-The program collaborates with Casa Chris, which offers residential studio apartments for TOOLSHED participants, supporting immersive research embedded within Rotterdam’s cultural landscape.
+As a residency initiative, TOOLSHED hosts two collectives per year, each developing their projects over a four-month period.
+For residents based outside the Netherlands, the program collaborates with Casa Chris, which offers residential studio apartments, supporting immersive research embedded within Rotterdam’s cultural landscape.

 Participants